 These vaccines work well and protect about 90% of those who get it.
 Menactra® and Menveo® are expected to give better, longer-lasting protection.
 Menactra® and Menveo® should also work better at preventing the disease from spreading from person to person.

-Menactra® vaccine is available at Student Health Services.
+Students: The Menactra® vaccine is available at Student Health Services.
 Please call 302-831-2226 to make an appointment.
-This vaccine is not covered by the Student Health Fee.
-Because this vaccine is a “preventative” treatment, many health insurance plans will not pay for it.
+In an emergency, always dial 911.
+Please note that this vaccine is not covered by the Student Wellbeing Fee and because this vaccine is a “preventative” treatment, many health insurance plans will not pay for it.

 CAUTION: Anyone who becomes ill with mild, flu-like symptoms should watch for more severe symptoms such as fever, headache, vomiting, rash, or changes in mental status.
 If any of these symptoms develops, do not delay seeking medical attention.